2025-26 Catalog

 330

-INSTRUCTIONAL STRATEGIES Prerequisite: Admission to Educator Preparation Institute Program or EPI department approval.
-For teachers and prospective teachers to examine the concepts and skills related to planning, organizing, and implementing instructional strategies and ongoing assessments that are responsive to the needs of all learners.
+INSTRUCTIONAL STRATEGIES Prerequisite: Admission to the BS in Elementary Education or admission to the EPI program or department approval.
+This course provides Florida Educator Accomplished Practices-aligned knowledge and skills for teachers and prospective teachers to examine the concepts and competencies related to planning, organizing and implementing instructional strategies, and develop ongoing assessments that are responsive to the needs of all learners.

 EDF 2720.
 CHILDREN IN SCHOOLS: LEGAL, ETHICAL, AND SAFETY CONCERNS.